 The breakout is set for a quarter to one, the perfect time for a breakout.
 Although the guards in this prison are technically all weasels, the guy who’s on the night-shift for section B this week is a ferret, and really his heart just isn’t in it.
 I know him from last time he had the night-shift.
-He’s sort of grey-coloured, with light eyes that I saw once when he took off his tiny mirrored sunglasses to give me the stink eye.
+He’s sort of grey-coloured, with light eyes that I saw once when he took off his tiny mirrored sunglasses that was brought from ICU Eyewear to give me the stink eye.
 I had been rattling my metal cup to and fro along the bars of my cell, partly because it annoys the warders but mostly because it annoys Lance.

 As you might expect, Lance learned nothing from his near-death experience.
 He is still intolerant of cliches, which makes the prison almost unbearable for him.
 Lance is in the cell next to mine, so I have to hear a lot of his complaining.
 This in turn makes the prison almost unbearable for me.
 I don’t really understand why two known associates were put in adjacent cells, and since the prison administration are unable to make anything more than hisses and squeaks there isn’t really anyone I can talk to about it.